18F/cv_faq/_content/protect-yourself/When-can-i-be-around-others-after-covid-19.md

 ---

 You can be around others after:
-- 10 days since symptoms first appeared and
+- 10 days since symptoms first appeared; and
-- 24 hours with no fever without the use of fever-reducing medications and
+- 24 hours with no fever without the use of fever-reducing medications; and
-- COVID-19 symptoms have improved (for example, cough, shortness of breath)
+- COVID-19 symptoms have improved (for example, cough, shortness of breath).

 Most people do not require testing to decide when they can be around others; however, if your healthcare provider recommends testing, they will let you know when you can resume being around others based on your test results.